huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Happiness comes from being grateful for what you already have.
 Being upset over what you don't have is to waste what you do have.
 Never let the things you want make you forget the things you already have.
 You have to want what you already have.
-[Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you) Your life is already amazing, and it's lucky that you even exist and breathe right now.
+[Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you)

-[Don’t let the pursuit of more stop you from enjoying what you already have.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Never let the quest for more distract you from the beauty of enough.](https://x.com/SahilBloom/status/1607057493762658306?lang=en) Enough is enough.
+[If you look at what you have in life, you'll always have more.
+If you look at what you don't have in life, you'll never have enough.](https://www.goodreads.com/quotes/10179235-if-you-look-at-what-you-have-in-life-you-ll) [Don’t let the pursuit of more stop you from enjoying what you already have.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Never let the quest for more distract you from the beauty of enough.](https://x.com/SahilBloom/status/1607057493762658306?lang=en) Enough is enough.
 Moderation/Harmony is key.